 Insurance Claims and Personal Injury Lawsuits Following New York Car Accidents

-In most cases, New York car accident cases resolve out of court, with the parties either receiving a payout based on their PIP policies or reaching a settlement based on a third-party claim.
-In some cases, though, one party will meet the criteria to pursue a fault-based claim, but the at-fault party’s insurer refuses a fair settlement.
+In most cases, New York car accident cases resolve out of court, with the parties either receiving a payout based on their PIP policies and/or reaching a settlement based on a third-party claim.
+In some cases, though, one party meets the criteria for a fault-based claim, but the at-fault party’s insurer refuses to make a reasonable settlement offer.

-If you have questions about how to pursue compensation or your legal options following a car accident on Long Island or in the New York City metropolitan area, our passionate advocates are here to help.
+If you have questions about how to recover compensation or about your legal options following a car accident on Long Island or in the New York City metropolitan area, our passionate advocates are here to help.
 We will speak with you about your case for free.
-In addition, we will::
+When you choose us as your representation, we evaluate the strength of your case, determine how we think you should approach compensation, and support you throughout the process.

 - Update you about your case regularly

-- Help identify the at-fault party and applicable insurance policies
+- Identify the at-fault party and applicable insurance policies

-- Manage all communication about your case for you
+- Manage all communication regarding your case for you

 - Gather evidence to prove negligence, liability, and losses

-- Determine fair value for your case before we consider settlement offers
+- Determine the value for your case before we consider settlement offers